HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 There is also an argument that the knowledge required by feature teams, teams that cross component boundaries, is simply too great - the DCP is just too complex to be understood by a single person.
 But I think that with the current DCP organization, complexity is high *because of* component boundaries rather than in spite of them.
 Not because partitioning complexity isn't a good idea, it absolutely is.
-Rather the correspondence of institutions to components mean that the incentives (local camaraderie and reward) of sticking to your component are very high.
+Rather the alignment of institutions to components mean that the incentives (local camaraderie and reward) of sticking to your component are very high.

-Hence we often adopt solutions that are local maxima but are very poor solutions for the DCP as a whole.
-We create local databases because it's easier than trying to get cross-DCP co-operation.
-We contort ourselves to match other component's APIs and data models because attempting change is just too difficult.

 A theme team that's considering the DCP as a whole may be able to make decisions that optimize across the whole of the DCP rather than for an individual component at the greater expense of others.